 At its most pristine, the Bay may have supported several hundred thousand acres of underwater grasses.
 Since the 1950s, there has been a tremendous decline of grass beds due to degraded water quality and climate change.
-CBF is working to help meet the Bay-wide goal of 185,000 acres of underwater grasses covering the bottom of the Bay and its tidal tributaries.
+CBF is working to help meet the Chesapeake Bay Watershed Agreement target of 185,000 acres of underwater grasses covering the bottom of the Bay and its tidal tributaries by 2025.

 Importance of Underwater Grasses

 - Underwater grasses filter polluted runoff, provide food for waterfowl, and provide essential habitat for blue crabs, juvenile rockfish (striped bass), and other aquatic species.

 - Underwater grasses are one of the best barometers of the Bay's water quality because they are associated with clear water, and their presence helps improve water quality.
 Their leaves and stems baffle wave energy and help settle out sediments.
 Their roots and rhizomes bind the substrate.

 - Underwater grasses also take up nitrogen and phosphorus that, in overabundance, lead to algae blooms that can degrade water quality.
 Decomposing underwater grasses provide food for benthic (bottom-dwelling) aquatic life.

 - Migrating waterfowl, such as ducks and geese, rely on underwater grasses for food.

 Like most grasses on land, underwater grasses require sunlight to grow and thrive.
 When the Bay's waters become clouded with sediment from stormwater runoff and algal blooms resulting from excess nutrients in the water, grasses find it harder to survive.

 - 1972—Huge amounts of rainfall and runoff caused by Tropical Storm Agnes dealt a devasting blow to many grass beds.
 Underwater grasses continued to decline to a documented low of 38,000 acres in 1984.